Best budget hi-fi speakers 2024: bookshelf and floorstanding models tried and tested

 How we test hi-fi speakers

 We have state-of-the-art testing facilities in London and Reading, where our team of experienced, in-house reviewers test all of the speakers we review.
+These facilities, which have been specially treated to ensure that they have a reasonably flat reverb response, give us a controlled, consistent space in which the speakers, rather than the room, can be heard and assessed properly.

-What Hi-Fi? is all about comparative testing, listening to one pair of speakers up against its benchmarked rival in the same price range, to figure out exactly how they differ and how each speaker performs – and which speaker is best at its price point.
+What Hi-Fi? is all about comparative testing, listening to one pair of speakers up against its benchmarked rival in the same price range to figure out exactly how they differ and how each speaker performs – and which speaker is best at its price point.
 To ensure we give you the best buying advice, we keep our favourite five-star and class-leading products in our stockrooms so we can always benchmark new products to ones we know and love.

 We are always impartial and do our best to make sure we're hearing every product – including budget speakers – at their very best.
 So we'll use different partnering products, experiment with speaker positioning in the room, try plenty of different genres of music to give the speakers a workout, and give them plenty of listening time (and time to run in).